NannyML/nannyml/README.md

 # 💡 What is NannyML?
 NannyML is an open-source python library that allows you to **estimate post-deployment model performance** (without access to targets), detect data drift, and intelligently link data drift alerts back to changes in model performance.
-Built for data scientists, NannyML has an easy-to-use interface, interactive visualizations, is completely model-agnostic and currently supports all tabular classification use cases.
+Built for data scientists, NannyML has an easy-to-use interface, interactive visualizations, is completely model-agnostic and currently supports all tabular use cases, classification and regression.

 The core contributors of NannyML have researched and developed multiple novel algorithms for estimating model performance: [confidence-based performance estimation (CBPE)](https://nannyml.readthedocs.io/en/stable/how_it_works/performance_estimation.html#confidence-based-performance-estimation-cbpe) and [direct loss estimation (DLE)](https://nannyml.readthedocs.io/en/stable/how_it_works/performance_estimation.html#direct-loss-estimation-dle).
 The nansters also invented a new approach to detect [multivariate data drift](https://nannyml.readthedocs.io/en/stable/how_it_works/data_reconstruction.html) using PCA-based data reconstruction.